merenlab/merenlab.org/_posts/miscellaneous/2025-11-16-ECR-connection.md

 * Tell you **whether you are being unreasonable** to expect something from your PI,
 * Tell you **whether you should prioritize X over Y**,
 * Tell you **whether your instincts are correct**, or you are likely misreading a situation,
-* Explain to you **what it means to go from one career stage to the next**,
+* Explain **what it means to go from one career stage to the next**,
 * Discuss your desire to **stay in or leave academia** without judgement,
-* What it means **to be an international researcher**, and so on.
+* Discuss what it means **to be an international researcher**, and so on.

-In an ideal world, you would come to the meeting with well-defined questions.
-While I welcome random chat sessions, the limited number of slots may push those who may have a specific need from these meetings further d are most welcome, too).
+In an ideal world, you would come to our meeting with well-defined questions.
+I would certainly welcome random chat sessions, too, but the limited number of slots may push those who may have a specific need from these meetings to wait longer for a discussion, and I would like to avoid that.

-In the meantime, even though I am almost certain this is overkill and none of you deserve to go through this, I would still like to keep a list of things to shed light on **what these meetings are not for**:
+Even though I am almost certain this is overkill and none of you deserve to go through this, I would still like to keep a list of things to shed light on **what these meetings are <u>not</u> for**:

 * Our meeting is **not to answer technical questions** or get into **topics that are outside of professional life**.
 * I cannot comment on **legal matters** or **health concerns**.